Krylov complexity of many-body localization: Operator localization in Krylov basis: Conclusion

-In this paper, we study the operator growth problem in a MBL system using Krylov basis.
+In this work, we study the operator growth in a MBL system using Krylov basis.
 From this point of view, the operator growth problem can be mapped to a single-particle hopping problem on a semi-infinite chain with the hopping amplitudes given by the Lanczos coefficients.
-In particular, we consider the problem with the initial operators as a ``p-bit" ($X_0$) and as an ``$\ell$-bit" ($\tau^x_0$).
-We find that, in the ``p-bit" case, the asymptotic behavior of the Lanczos coefficients behaves as $b_n \sim n/\log(n)$, same as in the ergodic case.
-However, the presence of the even-odd alteration and relatively strong effective randomness are the features that are distinguishable from the ergodic phase.
+In particular, we consider the problem for the initial operators as a ``p-bit" ($Z_0$) growing under a microscopic MBL Hamiltonian and as an ``$\ell$-bit" ($\tau^x_0$) growing under a MBL phenomenological Hamiltonian.
+We find the asymptotic behavior of the Lanczos coefficients for the ``p-bit" behaves as $b_n \sim n/\log(n)$ in the MBL regime, same as in the ergodic regime.
+However, the presence of the even-odd alteration and a relatively strong effective randomness in the MBL systems are the distinguishable features from the ergodic systems.
 These features could potentially be used as an alternative diagnostic for MBL.
-It is worth to mention that, we also examine the Lanczos coefficients in the MBL system realized by a Heisenberg chain (shown elsewhere~\cite{triguerosOperator2021}).
-We find that the aforementioned features are still present, and therefore we conclude that these features are generic for MBL and independent of the choices of the model.
-On the other hand, for the ``$\ell$-bit", the Lanczos coefficients also show an even-odd alteration, but approach to constants at large $n$, in contrast with the results for the ``p-bit".
+It is worth mentioning that we also examine the Lanczos coefficients in the MBL system realized by a random field Heisenberg chain (shown elsewhere~\cite{triguerosOperator2021}).
+We find that the aforementioned features of the Lanczos coefficients are still present, suggesting them being generic in the MBL systems and independent of the choices of the model.
+While it is a challenging task to extrapolate the behavior of the MBL systems from the finite sizes to the thermodynamic limit, we use the simple linear extrapolation of $b_n$ as an attempt to achieve this goal.
+However, we note that a more sophisticated extrapolation scheme may be required.
+For the ``$\ell$-bit", the Lanczos coefficients also show an even-odd alteration but with a larger-valued odd branch, approaching to constants at large $n$.

-With our conjectured asymptotic behavior of the Lanczos coefficients in MBL for the ``p-bit", we extrapolate the Lanczos coefficients to the thermodynamic limit, and study the spectral function from the resulting extrapolated Lanczos coefficients.
-We found that the existence of the delta function at zero frequency, which is a hallmark of MBL phase, is unaffected by our extrapolation.
-Moreover, we also show that the spectral function decays exponentially at high frequencies.
-The low-frequency behavior of the spectral function is more challenging to extract.
-It is therefore interesting to see if the conjectured asymptotic Lanczos coefficients can provide us some analytical understanding of the low-frequency asymptotic behavior of the spectral function.